 In 2013, busy Israeli Bees produced 3,400 tons of the sweet stuff, a significant jump over earlier years, and Hebrew scientists, while working on bee nutrition that will enhance universal bee productivity, began devising ways to use them as bio-control delivery agents for specific crops.

 Super Cows, Super Bees….Super Faithful God!
-Experience Israel with us next December 2017.
+Experience Israel on a faith-based tour.